Enhancing the efficiency of quantum-dot-based single-photon source designs by suppressing background emission using concentric rings: Finite-size photonic nanowire

-The Purcell factor of the total emission, $P_{\mathrm{T}}/P_{0}$, is shown in Fig. (\ref{Fptot_theta}) as a function of the tapering angle, $\theta$, for the different numbers of rings where $n_{\rm t}$ and $n_{\rm b}$ are chosen such that $\varepsilon_g (\mathrm{NA}=0.75)$ is maximised. $P_{\mathrm{T}}/P_{0}$ does not change significantly as a function of the tapering angle.
-As expected, $P_{\mathrm{T}}/P_{0}$ depends on the numbers of rings and this is directly related to the center diameter as for the infinite structures.
+The Purcell factor of the total emission $P_{\mathrm{T}}/P_{0}$ is shown in Fig.\ (\ref{Fptot_theta}b) as a function of the tapering angle $\theta$ for 0-3 rings, where $n_{\rm t}$ and $n_{\rm b}$ are chosen to maximize $\varepsilon_g (\mathrm{NA}=0.75)$.
+While $P_{\mathrm{T}}/P_{0}$ is hardly influenced by the tapering angle, it decreases as more rings are added.
+This occurs as the center diameter increases with the number of rings according to Table \ref{table1}, leading to a decrease in $P_{\mathrm{HE}_{11}}/P_0$ as shown in Fig.\ (\ref{beta_opt_2_3_combined}b).
+Nevertheless, the values of $P_{\mathrm{T}}/P_{0}$ in Fig.\ (\ref{Fptot_theta}b) are higher than for the corresponding infinite-length nanowire structures due to the minor Purcell enhancement provided by the highly reflective bottom mirror, which also serves to mitigate the effects of non-radiative recombination.

-In Fig. (\ref{eff_g_final}) the collection efficiency, $\varepsilon_g (\mathrm{NA}=0.75)$, is shown as a function of the tapering angle, $\theta$, for the different numbers of rings where $n_{\rm t}$ and $n_{\rm b}$ are chosen such that $\varepsilon_g (\mathrm{NA}=0.75)$ is maximised.
-The collection efficiency follows the curve for the transmission coefficient, $\gamma_g (\mathrm{NA}=0.75)$, shown in Fig. (\ref{gamma_g}) found in supplementary (\ref{supp_nano}), with some deviations.
-Generally, the collection efficiency decreases as a function of the tapering angle due to the decreased transmission coefficient.
-As already shown for $\theta=0.5^{\circ}$, the collection efficiency can be increased for the smallest tapering angles, $\theta\leq1.5^{\circ}$, using the rings.
-Between $2^{\circ}$ and $3^{\circ}$, no ring performs slightly better than any of the other numbers of rings, while above $3^{\circ}$, no ring performs the worst.